justinchoi001/liferay-learn-0/commerce/user/shipping/using-the-flat-rate-shipping-method/README.md

-# Using the Flat Rate Shipping Option
+# Using the Flat Rate Shipping Method

 Buyers can choose a flat rate shipping option to ship any product.
 By creating multiple flat rate options, you can give customers choices of cost, speed, or security.